seed-run/homepage/_docs/adding-a-build-spec.md

   - echo "After deploy"
 ```

-The above commands are run in the following situations:
+Below is a brief description of when these commands are run.

 - `before_compile`